KaiYan289/KaiYan289.github.io/about.markdown

 <br/>

-*I express my heartfelt gratitude to the mentors of my research career, Prof. Alexander Schwing, Prof. Yu-Xiong Wang, Dr. Jie Yan, Dr. Chuan Luo, Prof. Changliu Liu and Prof. Zongqing Lu (sorted by time), as well as all the wonderous people I have met at UIUC, MSRA, CMU and PKU.
+*I express my heartfelt gratitude to the mentors of my research career, Dr. Jiecao Chen, Prof. Alexander Schwing, Prof. Yu-Xiong Wang, Dr. Jie Yan, Dr. Chuan Luo, Prof. Changliu Liu and Prof. Zongqing Lu (sorted by time), as well as all the wonderous people I have met at ByteDance, UIUC, MSRA, CMU and PKU.
 I learned all these tips from my experiences working with you.*